• Skip to main content

 Ingredients needed like bananas, applesauce, oats, cashew butter and maple syrup on a grey background.

 • Oats - Both quick or rolled oats can be used in place.
-You can also use oat flour, and you will need about 270g, or about 3 cups.
+Use a certified gluten-free brand if needed.
+You can also use oat flour; you will need about 270g or 3 cups.

-• Banana - Make sure to use banana that are brown and spotty!
-As they will be one of the main sweetener in the recipe, you will want them to be ripe and sweet.
+• Banana - Make sure to use bananas that are brown and spotty!
+As they are the main sweetener in the recipe, you will want them to be ripe and sweet.

 • Cashew butter - You can use other seed butter like almond or peanut butter in place.
-For those who can't have nuts, simply swap it with seed butter like tahini or sunflower seed butter.
+For those who can't have nuts, simply substitute with seed butter like tahini or sunflower seed butter.

 🔪How to make